avivamunshi/BiasCheckCityWiki/README.md

 These results have been saved as csv's with their corresponding names above in the `results` folder of this repo.

-## Data Files
+## Data Output Files
 `article_1.csv`: Contains Wikipedia article data.
 Saved in `data` folder.
 `quality_1.csv`: Contains quality scores for articles.
 Saved in `data` folder.
 `wp_scored_city_articles_by_state.csv`: Merged dataset with state, regional division, population, article title, revision ID, and article quality.
-Saved in `data` folder.
+Along with being uploaded to [Google Drive](https://drive.google.com/drive/folders/1qzJcMILGuf_GjvfjwXizN5B8T9VUGhLv?usp=drive_link), these have also been saved in `data` folder.

 ## Known Issues and Special Considerations
 Authentication: Ensure that you have obtained the required access token for the Wikimedia APIs.
-Data Quality: Be aware that Wikipedia data can vary in quality, and the quality scores are estimations.
+Instructions on how to do so are provided in the code.

 ## Research Implications
 ### What biases did you expect to find in the data (before you started working with it), and why?